BharaniRaj006/SeleniumBDDframework/README.md

 # Running the tests

+JUnit - used as the main entry point for running the Cucumber tests and its assertion test methods.
-Simply you can run the test by clicking on Run as Junit test in Eclipse
+Simply execute the test as Junit test.

 # Reports Used